 Go cold turkey.
 Another way to stop the cravings is to not eat sweet things at all.
 Clean out the pantry and get rid of anything sugary.
 Give up sodas (which I generally don’t drink by the way).
 Skip the desserts.
 Everything.
 While this works for some, it is not something I could do.
 Besides, it is so difficult to get rid of all sugar.
 It is in so many of the foods we eat.

 Eat some fruit.
 Fruit is a great option to stop the sugar attack.You’ll get fiber and nutrients along with some sweetness.
 I always try to include some fruit as snacks when I go to work each day.
 It helps keep me away from the vending machine and that Snickers bar my eyes keep finding.
 I love grapes for this.
 They are super easy to snack on throughout the morning as needed.
+But be aware that fruit does contain sugars so don’t overeat on them!

 Eat frequently.
 Cravings are often worse when I’ve either skipped a meal and/or had a drop in our blood sugar.
 To combat this I typically have 3 (hopefully) balanced meals a day and about 2-3 snacks (mid-morning, mid-afternoon and the aforementioned small bowl of frozen yogurt).
 This helps steady my metabolism and blood sugar to prevent the cravings or my feeling like I am starving to death.